 The logs used in the sawmill are derived from sustainable forests in the United Kingdom, managed under the UK’s stringent forestry standards administered by the Forestry Commission and purchased in line with the EU Timber Regulation 2013.

 In addition, we will endeavour to exclude wood described as follows from our supply:

 - Wood harvested from forest areas where traditional or civil rights are violated

-- Wood harvested from non-FSC certified forest areas having high conservation values which are threatened
+- Wood harvested from non certified forest areas having high conservation values which are threatened

 - Wood harvested from genetically modified (GM) trees